 Scroll down for information about Boy Scout Summer Camp and High Adventure programs!
 Check out Camp Parsons on Facebook to the right too!→

-Adventure and unforgettable experiences lie ahead for Boy Scouts and leaders at week-long summer camp.
+Adventure and unforgettable experiences lie ahead for Scouts and leaders at week-long summer camp.
 Many merit badges can be completed at the archery and rifle ranges, the aquatics area, and the Craft Lodge.
 Come celebrate 100 years of exceptional camping at the country's oldest continuous Boy Scout camp West of the Mississippi!

-Annual Health & Medical Record Available online only
+Annual Health & Medical Record

 We accept all BSA medical forms completed by a physician or licensed practitioner within 12 months of the end of the month Scout or adult is attending camp.
 National Jamboree and national high adventure health forms are also accepted.